rtic-rs/rtic/book/en/src/by-example/app.md

 Overall, the generated code infers no additional overhead in comparison to a hand-written implementation, thus in Rust terms RTIC offers a zero-cost abstraction to concurrency.

+## Priority

+Priorities in RTIC are specified using the `priority = N` (where N is a positive number) argument passed to the `#[task]` attribute.
+All `#[task]`s can have a priority.
+If the priority of a task is not specified, it is set to the default value of 1.

+Priorities in RTIC follow a higher value = more important scheme.
+For examples, a task with priority 2 will preempt a task with priority 1.

 ## An RTIC application example

 To give a taste of RTIC, the following example contains commonly used features.